Your Account Your Account

-To support our customers during this crisis, we complied with the Governor’s orders expeditiously and have not turned off utility services due to non-payment since March.
+To support our customers during this crisis, we have not turned off utility services due to non-payment since March.
 As life slowly goes back to a new normal, utility operations, including disconnections, will resume.

-If your account is past due, we encourage you to call us at 970-212-2900 to set up a payment plan so your account does not fall further behind.
+If your account is past due, we encourage you to seek payment assistance from one of our community partners or to call us at 970-212-2900 to set up a payment plan so your account does not fall further behind.

 Water Quality Flushing